Noah-Huppert/linux-install/INSTRUCTIONS.md

 Secure boot interferes with your computer's ability to boot form a USB.

 Disable it in your computer's BIOS configuration.

+## Set Hardware Clock
+Set the computer's hardware clock in the BIOS configuration.

+This clock should be set to the current UTC time.

+The operating system will translate the clock from UTC to your local timezone.

 ## Boot From The Live USB
 The rest of the guide will assume you are running commands on the live USB.